backdrop-ops/phpcs/README.md

 Work in progress, see https://github.com/backdrop/backdrop-issues/issues/5245

+For now you can simply download the zip file or clone it locally.
+Put it somewhere *outside* your Backdrop install.

 ## Usage

 There are several ways to install the `phpcs` commandline tool in your dev environment.
-Several Linux distributions provide a package (e.g. Debian php-codesniffer).
+Somel Linux distributions provide a package (e.g. Debian php-codesniffer).
 Make sure, the version is at least 3.5.

 But you can also download phpcs from Github and put it in your $PATH.